 So then while it might be just fine to “wonder”, about things which have not been revealed, let’s remember that our “wonderments” are not, “true knowledge”.
-With that in mind, let’s see exactly what the bible says about the nature of man, and the nature of God.
+With that in mind, let’s see exactly what the bible says about the nature of God, and the nature of man.

 Human beings are of a “dual nature”.
 We are of a physical nature, and we are also of a spiritual nature.
 This fact is illustrated in Genesis 2:7, when the creation of man is described.
 The bible says, “Then the Lord God formed Adam of the dust from the ground (there’s our physical nature), and breathed into his nostrils the breath of life (there’s our spiritual nature), and Adam became a living soul.” (a living soul, is a living being)

 The apostle Paul spoke of those two natures when he said in 2 Corinthians 4:16, “Therefore we do not lose heart, though the outward man is decaying, yet our inner man is being renewed day by day.”
 What he meant was that our physical bodies are wearing out, they are literally dying, and they will come to an end and cease to exist.
-But our inner spirit is growing stronger each day, as we pattern it after God’s word; And it will continue to exist forever.
+But our inner spirit is growing stronger each day, as we pattern it after God’s word; And our spirit will continue to exist forever.
 He said in V-18, “..For the things which are seen (the physical nature), are temporal; but the things which are not seen (the spiritual nature), are eternal.”